 If you’re using medication in conjunction with nebulizers, Medicare has a plan for this too.
 And if you suffer from a medical condition that requires you to use certain items like test strips and lancets, these too will be covered.
 This is ideal for those suffering from medical conditions like diabetes.

-Note for those who want Medicare to cover Durable Medical Equipment
+Note for those who want to know how Medicare covers Durable Medical Equipment

 Even though the equipment you want to use may be categorized under durable medicare items, you will only have it covered when the doctor says you need it.
 Also, for Medicare to cover that item, it must have been sourced from a Medicare-approved manufacturer or distributor.